 Below are answers to some of the questions we’ve been asked the most.

-Due to the limitations surrounding students’ opportunities to take the SAT/ACT exam and to ease challenges current high school students are facing, Elmhurst is suspending the standardized test score requirement for Fall 2021/Spring 2022 first-year applicants (some exceptions apply).
-This is a pilot for Elmhurst and will be reassessed for future terms beyond Spring 2022.
+Due to the limitations surrounding students’ opportunities to take the SAT/ACT exam and to ease challenges current high school students are facing, Elmhurst is suspending the standardized score requirement for Fall 2022/Spring 2023 first-year applicants (some exceptions apply).
+This is a pilot for Elmhurst and will be reassessed for future terms beyond Spring 2023.

 Yes!
 Better yet, send them to us before the day of your appointment.
 That way we can spend more time going over the results of your transfer credit evaluations, along with the other admission-related questions you may have.
 You can send your transcript electronically to firstname.lastname@example.org.

-The Office of Admission has decided to suspend all large group visits.
-We have a robust offering of virtual events and webinars for you to explore Elmhurst University and meet our students.
+At this time, the Office of Admission has suspended all large group visits.
+However, we have a robust offering of on-campus events and virtual webinars for you to explore Elmhurst University and meet our students.